This policy governs the application process and conditions for registration to the Accredited Practitioner Register™ (the “Register”).

-Applicants to the Register are invited from both UK and non-UK resident practitioners.
-Those practitioners resident in the UK would be eligible to use the Athena Herd Foundation Accredited Practitioner Register logo with the PSA Accredited Register Kite Mark.
-Please refer to the Athena Herd Foundation Brand Protection Policy and Guidance for more information.
+Successful applications from practitioners resident in the UK (“Accredited Practitioners (PSA)”) will be eligible to use the Athena Herd Foundation Accredited Practitioner Register logo with the PSA Accredited Register Quality Mark.

-Only when compliance with these commitments is deemed satisfactory and complete then the proposal for registration approval will be made to Register’s Advisory Board.
-When Advisory Board meetings are not imminent, i.e. within one calendar month, proposals for membership and any declined applications, will be shared via email with members of the committee for confirmation.
-All intervening agreements will be provided in summary to the next meetings.
+When deemed satisfactory and complete then the application will be proposed for approval and advised to the Register’s Advisory Board.
+When Advisory Board meetings are not imminent, i.e. within one calendar month, proposals for membership (and any declined applications) will be shared via email with agreed members of the committee for confirmation.

+Where applicants prove unable to satisfy the requirements of membership for whatever reason they will be advised by email with a clear outline of the reasoning behind the decision.
 All applicants will have the right to appeal any application decisions in line with the Register’s Appeals Policy.

 Application: £ 75

 This policy is owned by the Accredited Practitioner Register Advisory Board and will be reviewed on an annual (or as necessarily arising) basis.